All Episodes

 Back to back, Ed.

-I wonder what the Queen said to Obama, because she didn't know him before he showed up.
+I wonder what the queen said to Obama because she didn't know him before he showed up.

-Uh, thank you, Bobby Gibbs.
+Thank you, Bobby Gibbs.

-Bob Gibbs uh letting us know the the truth.
+Bob Gibbs, letting us know the truth.

-The Queen reminded Obama's grandmother Katie Curick on the CBS early show today, uh Harry Smith is talking to her.
+The Queen reminded Obama's grandmother, Katie Couric, on the CBS early show today.

-He said, Hey, most important question to President and Michelle with the Queen yesterday.
+He said, hey, most important question to President and Michelle with the Queen yesterday.

-He presented the Queen with a video iPod, something she actually requested, loaded with classic show tunes like My Fair Lady and Camelot, also a songbook autographed by Richard Rogers, the master himself.
+He presented the Queen with a video iPod, something she actually requested, loaded with classic show tunes like My Fair Lady in Camelot.

-But her Majesty seemed to welcome Mrs. Obama's overture, so people here are just eating it up.
+But Her Majesty seemed to welcome Mrs. Obama's overture, so people here are just eating it up.

 Oh, yes, American royalty meets British royalty.

-She asked for now, I heard, and I don't know, but I heard that she already had an iPod.
+Now, I heard, and I don't know, but I heard that she already had an iPod.

 She asked Obama to bring her an iPod.